IBM/aspera-cli/docs/README.md

 #### Option: `--out.level`: Verbosity of output

-Output messages are categorized in 3 types:
+Output messages are categorized into three types:

 - `info` output contains additional information, such as the number of elements in a table
 - `data` output contains the actual output of the command (object, or list of objects)